Trafficking in Oxycodone in Florida

 Contact Criminal Defense Lawyer Richard Hornsby

-If you have been charged or arrested with the crime of Trafficking in Oxycodone in Central Florida or the Greater Orlando metropolitan area, contact Criminal Defense Lawyer Richard Hornsby today.
+If you have been charged or arrested with the crime of Trafficking in Oxycodone in Central Florida or the Greater Orlando area, contact Criminal Defense Lawyer Richard Hornsby today.

 The initial consultation is free and I am always available to advise you on the proper course of action that can be taken.